architkannan/atliq-hotels-python-eda/README.md

 ---

-## 📊 Key Insights.
-What the Data Is Really Saying
+## 📊 Key Insights - What's the data trying to tell?

 ### 1. Demand is heavily platform-led rather than brand-led
 Between May and July, booking volume is dominated by third-party platforms: